 Most architects, engineers & contractors struggle to stand out from the competition.
-Our marketing toolbox is full of useful strategies and tactics that we use to help companies communicate clearly so they win work and attract employees to grow their firms.
+Our marketing toolbox is full of useful strategies and tactics that help companies communicate clearly so they win work and attract employees to grow their firms.

 SECURE PROFITABLE WORK

 Rumor has it that a selection panelist once fell asleep while reading a proposal.
 Buckle up and be prepared for candid feedback on the your proposals.
 After all, feedback is a gift, and winning more work because you have fresh insights and identified areas to improve is certainly worth celebrating.

 Project Pursuit Strategy & Execution

 Just like climbing a mountain, there are multiple components to winning a project.
 You need preparation, supplies, a fit team, and endurance to reach the summit.
 Use a narrative framework that allows you to respond to requirements and provide persuasive content that answers “Why Us” and “Why Not Them.”
 And “So What?” is a game changer to navigate the icy ridge.
 From fee proposals to statements of qualification, and from restrictive requirements to an open palette, your team deserves to plant your flag at the top.

 Writing & Editing

 The language of A/E/C business is more than spreadsheets and plan documents.
 Clear messages get results.
 Who’s the audience, and what do they care about?
 How do you tailor messages so clients can’t choose anyone but you?
 We rigorously edit and polish technical responses to improve readability and improve scoring rubrics.
 And how about those cover letters, project descriptions, resumes, memos, announcements, collateral pieces, websites, LinkedIn profiles, email campaigns, newsletters…

 Red Team (and any other color) Review